roadrunner-server/roadrunner/README.md

 $ ./vendor/bin/rr get-binary
 ```

-> For getting roadrunner binary file you can use our docker image: `spiral/roadrunner:latest` (more info can be found [here](https://hub.docker.com/r/spiral/roadrunner/))
+> For getting roadrunner binary file you can use our docker image: `spiral/roadrunner:X.X.X` (more information about image and tags can be found [here](https://hub.docker.com/r/spiral/roadrunner/))

 Example:
 --------